hweichelt/explaidllm/README.md

 ## Configuration

+> [!NOTE]
+> Currently ExplaidLLM only supports the OpenAI LLM API.
+The implementation of other API's can be requested through Issues.

 ### LLM API

-Before using ExplaidLLM you need to store your API Key to prompt your LLM of choice (Currently only OpenAI).
+Before using ExplaidLLM you need to store your API Key to prompt your LLM of choice.
 You can do this in two different ways:

 #### Using a `.env` file